Work experience and internships can be excellent ways to find

 publishing to working on specific tasks or projects in one

 department.
-The helpful Book Careers website has some Golden Rules for Work Experience to help you
+The helpful Book Careers website has some Golden Rules for Work Experience to help

-useful for interns too!
+very useful for interns too!

 Is it worth doing work experience/internship?